peterqiu1997/calhacks/README.md

 This is the Redux TodoList example, found on their website.
 A lot of the stuff like links/addtodo is obviously not related, but we can use it as a reference.

+1. Fork, clone, npm install
+2. Develop
-Run "npm run dev" and navigate to localhost 8080 to see the dev server.
+3. Run "npm run dev" and navigate to localhost 8080 to see the dev server.

 How Redux works: